 Moxibustion and other techniques derived from Acupuncture

-The graphs of the fourteen meridians are introduced, including the graphs of the lung meridian, large intestine meridian, stomach meridian, spleen meridian, heart meridian, small intestine meridian, bladder meridian, kidney meridian, pericardium meridian, triple energizer meridian, gallbladder meridian, liver meridian, governor vessel, and conception vessel.
+The diagrams of the fourteen meridians are introduced, including the diagrams of the lung meridian, large intestine meridian, stomach meridian, spleen meridian, heart meridian, small intestine meridian, bladder meridian, kidney meridian, pericardium meridian, triple energizer meridian, gallbladder meridian, liver meridian, governor vessel, and conception vessel.